Danielskry/LangGraph-agent-demo/README.md

-# LangGraph Agent Demo 2024
+# LangGraph Agent Demo 2025

-A simplified web search agent using LangGraph, Pydantic, Tavily and Anthropic's Claude.
+A simple web search agent using LangGraph, Pydantic, Tavily and Anthropic's Claude.

 The app has a Django frontend and simple LangGraph app in `main.py`.
 The LangGraph app uses Pydantic models (classification) to decide when web search is needed.